k3rn3lpanicc/CasperNetwork-by-example/SaveStructs.md

 ```

-By implementing these traits for your struct, you should be able to easily treat them as other premitive types that you could save and retrieve them like so :
+By implementing these traits for your struct, you should be able to easily treat them as other primitive types that you could save and retrieve them like so :

 ```Rust
 #[no_mangle]